MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 }
 ```

+For a complete example of the Amazon MSK module with the Materialize provider,
+check out this [demo](https://github.com/MaterializeInc/demos/tree/main/integrations/terraform/msk-privatelink).
+The demo adds the Materialize provider configuration to the modules and bundles the entire deployment into one Terraform configuration file.

 ### EC2 SSH bastion host

 Another method for source connection is to use a bastion host to allow SSH